bigtreetech/docs/docs/Creator_PWR.md

 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions:
 (1) This device may not cause harmful interference; and (2) This device must accept any interference received, including interference that may cause undesired operation.
-Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
+Any changes or modifications not officially approved will void your warranty and your authority to operate the equipment.

 **Note:** This equipment has been tested and found to comply with the limits for a **Class B digital device** pursuant to part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.
 If this equipment does cause harmful interference to radio or television reception, try to correct the interference by one or more of the following measures: